softwarecrafters/kata-log/_constraints/the-70s-compiler.md

 ## Problem

-Imagine being in the 70s when comnputing time was very expensive.
+Imagine being in the 70s when computing time was very expensive.
 Your team is advised to use the actual computers as less as possible.

 ## Rules